-King County stores must accept cash, County Council says
+Stores must accept cash in unincorporated King County, council says

 In 2015, according to a Pew study, about one-quarter of Americans said they didn’t use cash for any purchases in a typical week.
 Last year, that number rose to 41%.

 On March 1, 2020, 8% of American businesses served by the payment platform Square were effectively cashless.
-Less than two months later, after the onset of the COVID pandemic and efforts to limit physical contact, 31% of the businesses Square served had become cashless.
+Less than two months later, after the onset of the COVID-19 pandemic and efforts to limit physical contact, 31% of the businesses Square served had become cashless.

-It’s a self-reinforcing feedback loop — more customers using digital payments leads to more stores accepting only digital payments, which leads to customers having no option besides digital payments.
+It’s a feedback loop — more customers using digital payments leads to more stores accepting only digital payments, which leads to customers having no option besides digital payments.

 Yet, according to the Pew study, a substantial minority, 14%, of Americans still use cash for all or almost all of their purchases.